friedavocadoes/friedavocadoes/README.md

 ## Hi, I’m @friedavocadoes
 - 👀 I’m new here and still figuring out stuff
-- 🌱 idk what to write here, check out my projexts lol
+- 🌱 idk what to write here, check out my projects lol
 - 📫 You can reach me out on instagram [@gnawtham](https://www.instagram.com/gnawthm/) (who even checks their mail anymore)

 <!---